www.cpcalive.com

 (don't forget to initialize er% before the command)

-A small program which redirect the CATalogue output towards the output file:
+Another small program which redirect the CATalogue output towards the output file:

 10 POKE &BB5C,PEEK(&BD2D):POKE &BB5B,PEEK(&BD2C)